 Freedom of Expression Essay Contest Award

 The Freedom of Expression Essay Contest was created to encourage student reflection about free speech and civil dialogue.
-Participants of the contest must submit an essay or creative work answering the prompt provided at the “Me, You, or the Institution: Who Gets to Teach Race” event on April 29, 2025.
-More information on the event can be found here: uwosh.edu/community-engagement/.
+Participants of the contest must submit an essay answering the prompt provided at the “Building a Resilient Brain in College” event on March 11, 2026.
+More information on the event can be found here: uwosh.edu/community-engagement.
 A recording of the event will be posted following the event on the website above.

 Award